International participation in the Vietnam War: North Korea

-As a result of a decision of the Korean Workers' Party in October 1966, in early 1967, North Korea (officially known as Democratic People's Republic of Korea) sent a Korean People's Army Air Force fighter squadron to North Vietnam to back up the North Vietnamese 921st and 923rd Fighter Squadrons defending Hanoi.
+The Korean Workers' Party decided in October 1966, in early 1967, that North Korea would send a Korean People's Army Air Force fighter squadron to North Vietnam to back up the North Vietnamese 921st and 923rd Fighter Squadrons defending Hanoi.
 The North Koreans stayed through 1968, and 200 pilots were reported to have served.
 In addition, at least two anti-aircraft artillery regiments were sent as well.